 - If you do not get the email sent, the password is still changed.

 - The script is to be placed at the root of your WordPress installation.

 - Removing the script when finished is extremely important for security reasons.

 Directions to use the script

-- Copy the emergency script from Emergency Password Script and put it into a file called emergency.php in the root of your WordPress installation (the same directory that contains thhe wp-config.php file)
+- Copy the emergency script from Emergency Password Script and place it into a file called emergency.php in the root of your WordPress installation.

-- Follow the on screen instructions, enter in the admin username (typically admin) and the new password, then click Update options.
+- Enter in the WordPress admin username (typically admin) and the new password, then click Update options.

 - Delete the emergency.php file from the server when you are done.
 Leaving this script on your account is a security risk as someone else could use it to change your password.

 If you need further assistance please feel free to contact our support department.